Neurotechnology-Exploration-Team/OpenBCIUnity/README.md

 8. Select "16:9 Aspect" instead of "Free Aspect" from the resolution dropdown
 9. Click play to test the menu

----

-You now have everything you need to use OpenBCI in your project!
-If you have been working on a new project and want to test it out, follow step 7.
-If you have an existing project that you are adding OpenBCI functionality to, use the example files from step 7 and the additional notes in step 8 to continue.

----

-## 7. Creating optional GameObjects (documentation still in progress)

-1. Create a new Cube or other solid object in the scene

-## 8. Using OpenBCIReader in your own code
+## 7. Using OpenBCIReader in your own code

 OpenBCIReaderI and BCIMenuI provide documentation for all the methods available to you.
-For the vast majority of games, you will only need the code that InputHandler.cs uses.
-Provide the Menu with possible keybinds (such as left, right, shoot, jump, etc.) using bciMenu.SetKeybindNames with a List<string>.
-Then, use bciMenu.GetInputForKeybind with one of those strings to know whether or not the user is flexing the muscle that they have set to that keybind.
+For the vast majority of games, you will only need to provide the Menu with possible keybinds (such as left, right, shoot, jump, etc.) using bciMenu.SetKeybindNames with a List<string> and use bciMenu.GetInputForKeybind with one of those strings to know whether or not the user is flexing the muscle that they have set to that keybind.